Generic Reed-Solomon Codes Achieve List-decoding Capacity: Introduction

-There are a number of exciting directions that warrant further exploration.
-We list a few of these directions.
+Even with all this progress, there are still a number of exciting directions that warrant further exploration.

-\subparagraph{Constructions of higher-order MDS codes.} Despite knowing that generic Reed-Solomon codes are higher-order MDS, we do not know of any good explicit constructions of such higher-order MDS codes in general.\footnote{Note that one can always get an ``explicit'' construction over doubly exponential size fields by choosing $\alpha_i$ to be in a degree $k$ field extension over $\F_2(\alpha_1,\dots,\alpha_{i-1})$ in (\ref{eq:Vandermonde_intro}) \cite{shangguan2020combinatorial}.}
+\subparagraph{Constructions of Higher-order MDS Codes.} Despite knowing that generic Reed-Solomon codes are higher-order MDS, we do not know of any good explicit constructions of such higher-order MDS codes in general.\footnote{Note that one can always get an ``explicit'' construction over doubly exponential size fields by choosing $\alpha_i$ to be in a degree $k$ field extension over $\F_2(\alpha_1,\dots,\alpha_{i-1})$ in (\ref{eq:Vandermonde_intro}) \cite{shangguan2020combinatorial}.
+A more sophisticated construction with better field size (although still doubly exponential) appears in \cite{brakensiek2023improved}.}

 As previously mentioned, Theorem~\ref{thm:main-ld-random} and the results of \cite{bgm2021mds} imply that $\MDS(\ell)$ codes exist over fields of size $n^{O(\min\{k,n-k\}\ell)}$.